agsb/wirewp/README.md

 ###  My Rules

-> Each unit have two or more pins;
+> Each socket have two or more pins;

 > Each pin have none or one or more wires;